PupswapFinance/Swap-2.0-main/README.md

 # swap-2.0-
-Main contracts for PUPSWAP
+Main contracts for BULLDEX

 ### Swap 2.0
-Swap 2.0 Base Contract to be used on PUPSWAP
+Swap 2.0 Base Contract to be used on BULLDEX

 ## Get Started
 - Clone Repo